Action

 batch_shape

-The batch shape *batch_shape
+The batch shape *batch_shape of the action tensor.

 @property